top of page

 Share with the world the Kiribati story

-Audiences will gain insights into the community's perspectives and document the unique aspects of life in such a remote island location.
+Audiences will gain insights into the community's perspectives and document the unique aspects of

 In addition to the storytelling aspect, this initiative will play a crucial role in preserving a visual record of the country and its culture, ensuring that it remains accessible for generations to come.